John Hampden Grammar School: Sport

 The school offers 19 different sports from football, hockey and rugby through to squash and Rock-it-Ball.
 It also runs international cricket, football, hockey, squash, and rugby tours.

 In 1986 the under 18 football team won the ESFA trophy and were runners up in 1992.
 In 2008, the Year 9, under 14 football team won the ESFA Under 14 Schools' Cup again, beating Lancaster School from Leicester at Huish Park, the home of side Yeovil Town.

+In 2026 the cricket team reached the final of the inaugural Barclays Knight-Stokes Cup at Lord's Cricket Ground.
+They were beaten by Altrincham Grammar School.

 Appearances in the media

-John Hampden Grammar School has appeared in the media on a number of occasions.
 A section of BBC Radio 4's In Our Time was recorded at the school.
 In 2008, it featured in a BBC Radio 4 programme about the 11+ examination and social selection.

 In May 2010, the school featured in Channel 4's Heston's Feasts – presented by Heston Blumenthal, a former pupil at the school.
 In the programme the chef cooked spam fritters with members of the school's kitchen staff.